Selim I: Death

-A planned campaign westward was cut short when Selim was overwhelmed by sickness and subsequently died in the ninth year of his reign aged 49.
-Officially, it is said that Selim succumbed to a mistreated carbuncle.
-Some historians, however, suggest that he died of cancer or that his physician poisoned him.
+Selim was in the midst of planning a campaign westward when he became overwhelmed by sickness and subsequently died in the ninth year of his reign, aged 49.

+The official cause of death for the caliph was a mistreated carbuncle, although some historians suggest that he may have succumbed to cancer, or to poison administered by his physician.

 Other historians have noted that Selim's death coincided with a period of plague in the empire, and have added that several sources imply that Selim himself suffered from the disease.

-On 22 September 1520 Selim I's eight-year reign came to an end.
-Selim died and was brought to Istanbul, so he could be buried in Yavuz Selim Mosque, which his son and successor, Sultan Suleiman I, commissioned in loving memory of his father.
-Selim I had conquered and unified the Islamic holy lands.
-Protecting the lands in Europe, he gave priority to the East, as he believed the real danger came from there.
+Selim passed away on the 22nd of September, 1520, his corpse was brought back to Istanbul, and he was buried in what came to be known as the Yavuz Selim Mosque, which his son and successor, Sultan Suleiman I, commissioned in his memory.

 Personality

 Yavuz Selim Mosque was commissioned by the Ottoman sultan Suleiman I in memory of his father Selim I, who died in 1520.
 The architect was Alaüddin (Acem Alisi).

 By most accounts, Selim had a fiery temper and had very high expectations of those below him.
 Several of his viziers were executed for various reasons.
-A famous anecdote relates how another vizier playfully asked the Sultan for some preliminary notice of his doom so that he might have time to put his affairs in order.
+A famous anecdote relates how one vizier playfully asked the Sultan for some preliminary notice of his doom so that he might have time to put his affairs in order.
 The Sultan laughed and replied that indeed he had been thinking of having the vizier killed but had no one fit to take his place, otherwise he would gladly oblige.
 A popular Ottoman curse was "May you be a vizier of Selim's!" in reference to the number of viziers he had executed.

 Selim was one of the empire's most successful and respected rulers, being energetic and hardworking.
 During his short eight years of ruling, he accomplished momentous success.
 Despite the length of his reign, many historians agree that Selim prepared the Ottoman Empire to reach its zenith under the reign of his son and successor, Suleiman the Magnificent.

-Selim was bilingual in Turkish and Persian, with the Ottoman literary critic Latifî (died 1582) noting that he was "very fond of speaking Persian".
-He was also a distinguished poet who wrote both Turkish and Persian verse under the nickname Mahlas Selimi; collections of his Persian poetry are extant today.
+Selim was bilingual, and spoke both Turkish and Persian, with the Ottoman literary critic Latifî (died 1582) noting that he was "very fond of speaking Persian".
+He was also a distinguished poet who wrote both Turkish and Persian poetry under the nickname Mahlas Selimi; collections of his Persian poetry are extant today.

 In a letter to his rival, Shah Ismail I, while equating himself with Alexander, Selim calls Ismail the "Darius of our days".
 Paolo Giovio, in a work written for Charles V, says that Selim holds Alexander the Great and Julius Caesar in the highest esteem above all the generals of old.